cosmos/ibc/spec/client/ics-012-near-client/README.md

 `borsh` is a generic serialization function which follows the [Borsh serialization format](https://borsh.io/).

 `merklize` is a generic function which can construct a merkle tree from an array which the element in it can be serialized by `borsh`.
 This function should return the merkle root of the tree at least.
+(In this document, we assume this function can return a tuple.
+We use `merklize(...).root` to denote the merkle root of the result tree.)

 In NEAR protocol, the block producers are changed by time (about 12 hours).
 The period is known as `epoch` and the id of an epoch is represented by a `CryptoHash`.